petdance/scraps/unsolicited-advice.md

 added by helpful criticism in such a case is the information that others are standing by, expecting the worst.

--- Judith Martin, Miss Manners' Guide For The Turn-Of-The-Millenium
+-- Judith Martin, Miss Manners' Guide For The Turn-Of-The-Millennium